3.8 Development of entrepreneurship competence

 In addition, several public higher educational institutions offer business courses, for example,

-- the Corvinus Business School (Budapesti Corvinus Egyetem)
+- the Corvinus University of Budapest (Budapesti Corvinus Egyetem),

 - the MBA education of Budapest University of Technology and Economics (Budapesti Műszaki és Gazdaságtudományi Egyetem)